rehana7/hello-go-case/README.md

 ## To Create A Similar App

-Initialize a Go module first:
+Initialize a Go module first - be sure to use your GitHub account and repo name.

 ```PowerShell
 go mod init github.com/denisecase/hello-go-case